strimzi/proposals/044-StrimziPodSets-graduation.md

 One considered alternative was to move the feature gate to GA already as part of 0.34 release.
 However, this would either mean that we would remove the code _last minute_ before the release.
-Or we would remove it right after the 0.33 release whihc would mean that if any major issue is found later and we decide to change the schedule, it will be complicated to revert the changes.
+Or we would remove it right after the 0.33 release which would mean that if any major issue is found later and we decide to change the schedule, it will be complicated to revert the changes.